Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 import Input from './components/Input';
 ```

 Next, you’re going to replace the exiting JSX with your imported components.
-Your new return statement should look much simpler now:
+Your new return statement should look much simpler now.

 **App.jsx**